How GPS Fleet Management Systems Work: Technology and Process Explained

 • Power management circuits for system protection

-Installation requires strategic placement of antennas for optimal signal reception while power management circuits protect vehicle electrical systems.
+Installation requires strategic placement of antennas for effective signal reception while power management circuits protect vehicle electrical systems.

 GPS Data Collection and Transmission Process